anhthh2207/anhthh2207.github.io/_projects/(2) F1tenth Project.md

 description: We developed autonomous driving algorithms for F1/10 racing cars.
 ---

-#  Autonomous Driving Engine for F1/10 Racing Car
+#  Autonomous Driving Engines for F1/10 Racing Car

 <!-- The Movies Project is something like **Netflix**, the only difference is that **it's not real**!
 It doesn't exist!
 I just created it to demonstrate how the **showcase** page looks like and how you can write whatever you want with full markdown support.